Seiten

 News

-The M-1 visa is intended for persons who have a non-academic, practice-oriented training at a recognized educational institution in the USA - such as a flight school or technical vocational school.
+The M-1 visa is intended for persons who have a non-academic, practice-oriented training at a recognized educational institution in the USA.
 If you are seeking a vocational qualification in the United States, we will be happy to assist you with your M-1 visa application.

 Travel to the USA for practice-oriented training